 Insylo has a ground-breaking solution that allows the remote monitoring of the livestock farms’ silos and the optimisation of the replenishment logistics.
 Their target customers are large feed suppliers who can save up to 500€ per silo and year automating the order managing process and optimising the logistic.
 Farmers also benefit from the solution by avoiding the weekly assessment of stocks and from the availability of daily track records of farms’ consumption.

 A trading system by agra2b helps you purchase your operating materials and sell grains, animals or nutrients.
 Reach your existing and new trading partners via one channel, reliably and easily.
 Take care of trade comfortably on the go, regardless of business hours.

 BartsParts is a Dutch webshop selling spare parts for agricultural- and greencare equipment.
 Bart does not have his own stock, but sells directly from the warehouses of specialized dealers of all kind of brands all over the world.
 This is why Bart has a large and various supply.

-Monitoring and prediction of the health of cows by temperature and movement sensor in the rumen.
+Livestock Technology Services Inc. monitors and predicts the health of cows by temperature and movement sensor in the rumen.
 You can check the entity-specific estrus, delivery, disease, and amount of activity in cattle by monitoring the body temperature through LiveCare service.

 CropTech is a StartUp from Slovakia and has developed a sensor-based automation system for growing plants inside and outside.
 Their product “ResponzIO” can read the data from up to 16 sensors, autonomously control up to 8 devices and present the data on any device.